achtnullzwei/Doorman/docs/en/guide/getting-started.md

 ⚠️ **Order matters:** Start with the main entrance doorbell, then proceed to the second entrance.
 This ensures the stations are detected correctly.

 🕒 Wait about **one minute after setup finishes** before doing this, so the system can correctly store the second door's address.

+⚠️ Entities related to the second entrance door won't appear until you configure its address.
+If you've already set it up but these entities are still unavailable, restart Doorman or reload the device in Home Assistant to refresh the integration.
 :::

 ### 4. Setup complete